Lesson 1: Basic Concepts#

 };

-What you see is a hierarchy of braces - the outermost pair of braces is named “Main”.
+What you see is a hierarchy of braces - the outermost pair of braces is named Main = {.
 Everything else in the model goes between these braces.

-“MyModel” (of type AnyFolder) is simply an organizational folder for containing the entire model you are going to build.
+“MyModel” (of class type AnyFolder) is simply an organizational folder for containing the entire model you are going to build.
 Let us change the folder name “MyModel” to “ArmModel”.

-The object named “MyStudy” (of type AnyBodyStudy) is a collection of simulation tasks that you want to perform with your model.
+The object named “MyStudy” (of class type AnyBodyStudy) is a collection of simulation tasks that you want to perform with your model.
 The Study of Studies tutorial contains much more information on simulation studies.

 What does this file contain so far?#